gabriel-adutra/Exploratory-analysis-for-the-retail-area/README.md

+This project was developed as part of the course "Fundamentals of Python Language for Data Analysis and Data Science" offered by Data Science Academy (DSA).

 The objective is to answer 10 business questions based on a dataset about a retail chain that sells various products in multiple cities across the United States.

 We will analyze the data and then answer these 10 questions: